TargusR/confuror-homepage/_pages/en/conbook/contents.md

 ---
 layout: document_index
 name: conbook_contents
-title: Contribute to the conbook!
+title: Be part of our Conbook!
 label: Conbook contents
 description: >-
-  Do you want your work to be featured in the Conbook?
-Here's how to participate.
+  Do you want your work featured in our Conbook?
+Here’s how!
 lang: en
 featured: false
 category: cat_participate